How to Network for Consulting

 Management consulting is one of the most sought-after industries for ambitious college graduates.
 It is very competitive for its high levels of compensation, interesting work, and fantastic exit opportunities.

 In order to get a job at a top consulting firm, you have to know people.
-Networking for consulting is different than other, similar fields.
+Networking for consulting is different from other, similar fields.
 From coffee chats to cases, the entire process is very formulaic.
 In this article, we’ll provide you with a guide to consulting networking, so that you’ll be in the best possible place when recruiting season does roll around.

 What Do You Need to Break Into Consulting?

 Before you start networking, however, it can be beneficial to get an idea of what a strong candidacy looks like.
 You won’t be jumping straight into cases or other technical prep.
-Also, if you want to start meeting people at major firms, you should be able to do so confidently.
+Also, if you want to start meeting people at major management consulting firms, you should be able to do so confidently.

 From a macro point of view, this is how you can build a strong application from the beginning: